prabhatpankaj/ebsceleryrabbitdjango/README.md

 ```
 # for setting up django project on ubuntu replace os.environ[] value to actual value .
-# for setting up djano project in elasticbeanstalk update these values to Software Configuration.
+# for setting up django project in elasticbeanstalk update these values to Software Configuration.

 ```
 'NAME': os.environ['RDS_DB_NAME'],